-The final exam will be held in 19th of May (09h:45 - 11:15) at Hörsaal 15 Oskar-Morgenstern-Platz 1 2.
+The final exam will be held on the 23rd of May (09:45 - 11:15) at Hörsaal 17 Oskar-Morgenstern-Platz 1 2.
 Stock.

-The exam will contain multiple-choice questions.
-It will be based on the lectures, class discussions, and group presentations.
+It will be based on lectures, class discussions, and group presentations.

-Students achieving less than 50% of the points will fail the course and must repeat the entire course (they must register in the usual way next time the course is offered).
+Students achieving less than 50% of the points will fail the course and must repeat the entire course (they must register in the usual way the next time the course is offered).